thetis-apps/CSVImport/README.md

 #### fileNamePattern

-The application will only process files that have a name that matches this regular expression.
+Files that have a name that matches this regular expression belongs to this fileset.

 #### enrichment

-Possible to include values from fields of the entity the file was attached to.
+This map contains corresponding values of field name and value.
+The value may either be expressed as a constant or as a reference to a field in the entity that the file was attached to.

 #### entityName